mumblebaj/MMM-Growatt-Stats/README.md

                 password: "password",
                 usServer: true, // only used by US Registered users
                 mode: "dual", // Specify 'dual' when running https://github.com/mumblebaj/MMM-Growatt.git and https://github.com/mumblebaj/MMM-Growatt-Stats.git together else specify 'single'
+                debug: true, // Set to create a log of all data returned from Inverter
                 updateInterval: 1000*60*30 //Update every 30 minutes

                         }